mh-cbon/webtorrent-http-api/README.md

 Config
-  The configuration is a plain json object describing several options to apply to your instance of http-file-store.
+  The configuration is a plain json object describing several options to apply to your server instance.
   {
     "base_url": "/base/url/to/serve/the/api",
     "dl_path": "/path/to/the/folder/to/download/files",